Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Interstitial cystitis is a painful bladder syndrome many people suffer from.
-Among the most common symptoms are a painful bladder, an almost uncontrollable urge to urinate and painful urination.
-Medical data has shown no cure for this condition as of the moment, as the causes as yet to be determined.
+Among the most common symptoms are a painful bladder, an almost uncontrollable urge to urinate, and painful urination.
+Medical data have shown no cure for this condition as of the moment, as the causes as yet to be determined.

 What baffles medical practitioners first and foremost is that there’s no infection involved.
 No bacteria are found to be the culprit of the disorder.
 However, they did find antibodies within the wall of the smooth muscle that contracts with the bladder.
 Since there’s inflammation, the immune system is activated.
 The condition also involves the autonomic nervous system and a part of the sympathetic nervous system.